MadsSN/2023-05-22-playwright/labs/1-start.md

 # 1. Setup

 Let's setup Playwright from scratch.
 We integrate it into this repository.
-Run `npm init playwright@latest`.
-Make sure to use TypeScript and that the tests are located in **./tests**.

-Remove the auto-generated **./tests/example.spec.ts**.
+Run `npm install @playwright/test`.

 Next, trigger the installation of the three browsers.
 Run `npx playwright install`.

 This will download a special browser with Webkit, Chromium and Firefox.
 Playwright stores them globally and they are now available for all your projects.
 You only need to re-run this command, if you use a new version of Playwright.

-## 2. First test
+## 1.1.
+First test

 Let's add a script to the **package.json** called `test:codegen`.
 It should execute the following command `playwright codegen`.